rodroberto/bayard-frontend/README.md

-# **Bayard: Generative AI LGBTQ Research Assistant**
+# **Bayard Web Application: Generative AI For Research Assistant**

 *This repository contains the frontend code for the Bayard project.
 The backend code can be found in a separate repository at \[[https://github.com/jweaver9/bayard_one\](https://github.com/jweaver9/bayard_one)](https://github.com/jweaver9/bayard_one]\(https://github.com/jweaver9/bayard_one\)).
-The frontend and backend work together to provide a seamless user experience and enable the retrieval and generation of relevant LGBTQ+ research information.*
+The frontend and backend work together to provide a seamless user experience and enable the retrieval and generation of relevant research information.*

 *For detailed documentation on how to use and contribute to Bayard , please visit [\[docs.bayardlab.or](http://docs.bayardlab.org)g\][(https://docs.bayardlab.or](https://docs.bayardlab.org)g).*

-## **About Bayard**

-**Bayard_One** is an innovative open-source retrieval-augmented generative AI assistant that aims to transform the way researchers, academics, and community members engage with LGBTQ+ scholarship.\
-\
-By integrating a vast collection of **over 20,000 LGBTQ+ research papers**, journals, and resources, Bayard_One provides a centralized platform for exploring the diverse and complex landscape of LGBTQ+ knowledge, fostering a deeper understanding of the community's experiences, challenges, and triumphs.

-## **Open Source.
-Forever.**

-\
-At Bayard Lab, we firmly believe in the power of open-source technology to drive innovation, foster collaboration, and promote accessibility.
-As an open-source platform, Bayard_One's codebase is available for anyone to access, review, and contribute to, enabling a global community of developers, researchers, and advocates to collectively shape the future of LGBTQ+ scholarship.\
-\
-By adopting an open-source approach, we ensure transparency, encourage community participation, and facilitate the continuous improvement of our platform.
-This commitment to openness extends beyond our technology; it permeates our values, our partnerships, and our unwavering dedication to democratizing access to LGBTQ+ knowledge.
-Through our open-source model, we invite scholars, activists, and allies from around the world to join us in our mission to empower LGBTQ+ voices and create a more inclusive, collaborative, and accessible landscape of scholarly research.

-## **Features**

-- Chat interface for querying the AI assistant
-- Retrieval of relevant LGBTQ+ research documents
-- Document summaries and abstracts
-- Resizable panels for chat and document display
-- Smooth animations and transitions
-- Loading indicators and status updates
-- Copy, share, and provide feedback on chat messages
-- Regenerate responses
-- Keyboard shortcuts for sending messages

 ## **Technologies Used**